Gemstones

 Opals

 Most noteworthy, opals are very sensitive to pressure and thermal shock (hot or cold), which causes crazing (surface cracking).
 Hence, this soft and fragile gem requires special care.
+Avoid harsh impacts and store separately from harder gems.

 Opal is the birthstone for October and has a hardness of 5 1/2 – 6 1/2 on the Mohs scale.